-Located on the southern NSW coast Narooma is a lovely seaside holiday town.
+Located on NSW's South coast, Narooma is a lovely seaside holiday town.

 And everyone should stop on the tee and get a photo with the green, and the cave below as a background...

 Originally a nine holer, Narooma added nine more holes in 1980 under the guidance of John Spencer.

 The original nine holes, which now feature as holes 1 to 7, 17, and 18 are routed along and over clifftops beside the Pacific Ocean.

 It is dramatic golf with gorgeous clifftop views, and spectacular green sites (2, 3, 5, & 18).

 The coastal tee on hole 4 is nice as well, requiring a shot over an cove to the fairway

 It is a hilly site with significant elevation change- particularly on the first two holes, and holes 7,10, 11 & 18.
 You need to be fit to walk these holes!